anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/proofs.md

 A proof for the bridge is a quorum of signatures by a valid validator set.
 A bridge header is a proof attached to a message understandable to the Ethereum smart contracts.
-For transferring value to Ethereum, a proof is a signed Merkle tree root and inclusion proofs of assert transfer messages understandable to the Ethereum smart contracts, as described in the section on [batching](transfers_to_ethereum.md/#batching)
+For transferring value to Ethereum, a proof is a signed Merkle tree root and inclusion proofs of asset transfer messages understandable to the Ethereum smart contracts, as described in the section on [batching](transfers_to_ethereum.md/#batching)